dansmyers/HonorsThesisGuide/README.md

 ### Engineering Theses

-Simon Peyton-Jones suggests the following structure, which is useful for papers that are more engineering-oriented, where the locus of the research is building and validating a system, application, or tool:
+Simon Peyton-Jones suggests the following structure for engineering-oriented papers, where the locus of the research is building and validating a system, application, or tool:

 - Introduction
 - Literature Review